bodiumadalina/Location_Python_Node/README.md

 ### Steps:

-1. Clone the repo: `git clone https://github.com/petranb2/Node_Python.git`
+1. Clone the repo: `git clone https://github.com/bodiumadalina/Location_Python_Node.git`
 2. Download packages: `npm install` or `yarn`
 3. Run the app: `npm start` or `yarn start` or `node index.js`
 4. Visit in browser: `http://localhost:3000`

-### Medium Article

-Read more at medium https://medium.com/@petranb2/run-python-script-from-node-js-and-send-data-to-browser-15677fcf199f?source=friends_link&sk=9e58eeb50f7233f216e3fa288f3c6095
+To change the image you want a prediction for go to index.js line 15 and change ['predict.py', path] to the path of the desired image.